 Head: the shape is a modified wedge with rounded contours and no flat plane, viewed from the side or the front.
-The profile lines show gentle contours: the skull slightly is rounded, with a slightly rounded slight forehead, indentation а between forehead and nose, without a break.
+The profile lines show gentle the skull is contours: sliahtly rounded, with a slightly rounded forehead, а sliaht indentation between forehead and nose, without a break.
 The nose should not be too long.
 A slight bump is not a fault, if it does not bring any break or important curving.
 The length of the head should be in proportion to the body.
 The head is proudly flowing into an elegant neck.